chaport/chaport-wordpress/readme.txt

 ### Activation and configuration

-Navigate to \"Plugins -> Installed Plugins\" and ensure that Chaport Live Chat plugin is activated.
+Navigate to "Plugins -> Installed Plugins" and ensure that Chaport Live Chat plugin is activated.

 The last step to perform is to configure a plugin.
-Navigate to \"Settings -> Chaport\" and paste your Chaport App ID which you can get for free after registering at [chaport.com](https://chaport.com).
+Navigate to "Settings -> Chaport" and paste your Chaport App ID which you can get for free after registering at [chaport.com](https://chaport.com).

-Save settings and ensure that \"Status\" changed to \"Configured\".
+Save settings and ensure that "Status" changed to "Configured".

 All set!
-You\'re ready to chat with your customers either via [Chaport Web](https://app.chaport.com/#/login) or native app for:
+You're ready to chat with your customers either via [Chaport Web](https://app.chaport.com/#/login) or native app for:
 - [iOS](https://itunes.apple.com/app/chaport-messenger-for-websites/id1141834008)
 - [Android](https://play.google.com/store/apps/details?id=com.chaport.chaportmobile)
 - [Mac](https://www.chaport.ru/downloads/1.2.5/Chaport.dmg)